 Generally, keeping the two language versions in separate folders is the best approach. e.g. put all the Spanish pages in a folder called /es/ or /spanish/ so that their URLs all begin: http://www.yoursite/es/ or http://www.yoursite/spanish

 The most straightforward and safe solution is to use language folders, because no special code is needed to handle the different parts of the website.
 The folders are the most common, easy to use and all purpose solution.
 It is the safest method in terms of SEO and Web Development.
-You should use folders when you have a relatively small website (the case of http://www.drzizmormd.net with less than 100 pages) and when you want to maintain the authority of the domain in the main category.
+You should use folders such as /es/ when you have a relatively small website (the case of http://www.drtroell.com with less than 250 pages) and when you want to maintain the authority of the domain in the main category.
 Less targeted and low PageRank pages that belong to high authority websites appear on the top of the search engine results (for example Wikipedia).
+Other examples using this approach are those from Consolidated Credit Counseling Services and Debt.com:

 For dynamic multilanguage websites that change content all the time, subdomains are a great solution because they can be easily coded and they can achieve good SEO Results.
-For instance, one of our clients who is using this approach is Consolidated Credit Counseling Services.
+For instance, Indeed uses https://co.indeed.com for their website in Colombia.

 Creating multiple subdomains (e.g., es.yoursite.com or espanol.yoursite.com) usually means that you have additional parts of the website that need to be handled separately.
 Since the sub domains can be hosted on the same or on different servers, they can execute the same code or have a completely different technology to support them.
 The same happens when you use multiple domains.
 Of course from one point of view this approach gives you the freedom to handle those parts differently from the main website (good for some cases where the English SEO and Spanish SEO teams are two different companies with different budgets, processes, and goals), but this certainly is going to create additional costs for you since more time and resources are needed to position the sub domains well on the eyes of the search engines.
 We can discuss more details in a future forum.